• Senior couple taking selfie

 Out-of-Pocket Costs

 Even with insurance, patients may have certain expenses, such as deductibles, copays, or the difference in price between a standard lens and premium options.
-Common searches like average cost of cataract in Wisconsin, cataract surgery cost with insurance, or cataract eye surgery cost Green Bay WI reflect the importance of knowing your total investment.
-We provide clear, written estimates before your procedure so there are no surprises.

 Making Surgery Affordable